-40. In order to achieve the award of the Undergraduate Certificate of Higher Education must have attained a minimum of 120 credit points (of which a minimum of 90 are at level 7 or higher) gained from passes in courses of this University which count towards graduation.
+52. In order to achieve the award of the Undergraduate Certificate of Higher Education students must have attained a minimum of 120 credit points (of which a minimum of 90 are at level 7 or higher) gained from passes in courses of this University which count towards graduation.

-41. In order to achieve the award of the Undergraduate Diploma of Higher Education must have attained a minimum of 240 credit points.
+53. In order to achieve the award of the Undergraduate Diploma of Higher Education students must have attained a minimum of 240 credit points.
 At least 120 credit points must be gained from passes in courses of this University counting towards graduation and at least 90 of the 120 credit points gained from courses passed at this University must be in courses at level 8 or above.

-42. The attainment requirements for students for General and Ordinary degrees are specified in the relevant College regulations below.
+54. The attainment requirements for students for General and Ordinary degrees are specified in the relevant College regulations below.

-43. The attainment requirements for students for MBChB and BVM&S degrees are specified in the College of Medicine and Veterinary Medicine regulations below (Section C).
+55. The attainment requirements for students for MBChB and BVM&S degrees and the BSc in Oral Health Sciences are specified in the College of Medicine and Veterinary Medicine regulations below (Section C).

-44. The award of Honours is based on the student's performance in assessment in the Honours year(s).
+56. The award of Honours is based on the student's performance in assessment in the Honours year(s).
 For information on the award of Honours see the Taught Assessment Regulations for the current academic session: www.ed.ac.uk/schools- departments/academic-services/staff/assessment/assessment-regulations

-45. A student who satisfies the examiners in the Final Honours assessment shall be awarded Honours in one of following classifications: First Class, Second Class Division I, Second Class Division II and Third Class.
+57. A student who satisfies the examiners in the Honours assessment shall be awarded Honours in one of following classifications: First Class, Second Class Division I, Second Class Division II and Third Class.

-46. A student who has been assessed, classed or failed for Honours may not present him or herself for re-assessment in the same programme, or assessment in a closely related programme.
+58. Students who have been assessed, classed or failed for Honours may not present themselves for re-assessment in the same programme, or assessment in a closely related programme.
 The Head of College determines whether a programme is closely related.

-47. During a single period of continuous registration, a student may be awarded only the University qualification with the highest status for which he or she has attained the required credits.
+59. During a single period of continuous registration, a student may be awarded only the University qualification with the highest status for which they have attained the required credits.

-48. A candidate who already holds a General or Ordinary degree may be permitted by the appropriate Head of College to apply for the degree with Honours, provided that not more than five years have elapsed between his or her first graduation and acceptance as a candidate for the subsequent degree with Honours.
+60. A candidate who already holds a General or Ordinary degree may be permitted by the appropriate Head of College to apply for the degree with Honours, provided that not more than three years have elapsed between their first graduation and acceptance as a candidate for the subsequent degree with Honours.
 Such a candidate will normally be required to achieve a further 240 credit points, or credit points as deemed appropriate by the Head of the receiving College, at the levels stipulated in the appropriate Degree Programme Table.
+Candidates who have exited the University with a General or Ordinary degree due to failure to meet relevant requirements for an Honours degree are not eligible to apply for readmission on this basis.

-49. In exceptional circumstances, notwithstanding any existing Resolutions to the contrary, the University may confer all existing Honours degrees with unclassified Honours if insufficient information is available to the relevant Board of Examiners to classify those degrees.
-Where a Board of Examiners has insufficient information to enable an unclassified Honours degree to be conferred on a candidate for Honours, a General or Ordinary degree may be awarded to that candidate where he or she is qualified for such a degree under the existing Regulations.
+61. In exceptional circumstances, notwithstanding any existing Resolutions to the contrary, the University may confer all existing Honours degrees with unclassified Honours if insufficient information is available to the relevant Board of Examiners to classify those degrees.
+Where a Board of Examiners has insufficient information to enable an unclassified Honours degree to be conferred on a candidate for Honours, a General or Ordinary degree may be awarded to that candidate where they are qualified for such a degree under the existing Regulations.
 Conferment of an unclassified Honours degree or General or Ordinary degree in these cases is an interim measure: final awards will be confirmed when sufficient information is available to the relevant Board of Examiners.